From VeggieTales to Situational Ethics

 Is better health care or payment of our student loans a greater good than saving unborn human beings from torturous death?
 See Pain of the Unborn.

-It's a complete lie to say that pro-abortion groups care more about women than pro-lifers do.
-As I've already explained, pro-life groups are actively involved in giving women full knowledge of their choices, helping women who have problem pregnancies, and counseling women who have been encouraged to get abortions they later regretted.
+It's a complete lie to say that pro-ab--tion groups care more about women than pro-lifers do.
+As I've already explained, pro-life groups are actively involved in giving women full knowledge of their choices, helping women who have problem pregnancies, and counseling women who have been encouraged to get ab--tions they later regretted.
 If you think helping women kill their babies is more loving than these things, you are not getting your values from Scripture.

 And please don't fall for the line that pro-life groups want doctors to let women die if carrying their child would kill them.
-Protecting the life of the mother has been a legal reason for abortion for hundreds of years.
+Protecting the life of the mother has been a legal reason for ab--tion for hundreds of years.

 In addition, with advanced medical technology, this choice is rarely, if ever, necessary.
 Honest doctors will admit to this fact.